Doan-HoangAnh/DoanHoangAnh-managementplan/documents/project-management-report.md

 - The supervisor can enter feedback.
 - The supervisor can mark a report as reviewed.
 - The student can view the supervisor's feedback.
+### 6.4 User Story 4: Receive Internship Deadline Notifications

+**User Story**

+As a student, I want to receive notifications about upcoming internship deadlines so that I do not miss important submissions.

+**Acceptance Criteria**

+- The system displays upcoming internship deadlines.
+- The student receives a notification before a deadline.
+- The notification shows the task name and due date.
+- The student can mark the notification as read.
+### 6.5 User Story 5: Upload Internship Documents

+**User Story**

+As a student, I want to upload my internship documents so that my supervisor can review the required files.

+**Acceptance Criteria**

+- The student can select a document from the computer.
+- The system accepts PDF, DOCX, JPG, and PNG files.
+- The system displays a confirmation message after a successful upload.
+- The student can view the list of uploaded documents.
+- The system displays an error message when the file format is not supported.

 ## 7. Kanban Board Plan